Thunder River (ride): Ride

 Once the twelve riders strap themselves into one of the boats, the boat then leaves the station to the man-made river that is shaped like an oval at Over Georgia as well as at the former AstroWorld.
 The twelve riders at St. Louis' version go through a unique circle around the Mr. Freeze: Reverse Blast roller coaster.

 During all three river rapids, there are different objects in the water which disrupt the flow of the water, thus creating the rapids in the river.
 All three river rapids feature waterfalls at the end of the ride, thereby getting riders completely soaked.
 At the end of the ride the boat is taken back to the station by a lift.
 Thunder River operates from spring to the end of the season in October.

-Six Flags St. Louis
+Mid America Adventure

 The boat makes a right turn where the ride operator interacts with people.
 Then water comes shooting out of the first sprayer and soaks the riders, then water comes shooting out of the second sprayer and soaks the riders, then the ride operator starts talking and the boat goes through big rapids while making a right turn into a short tunnel.
 Then the rapids get smaller and smaller as the boat moves forward.
 Then the boat goes through a long tunnel.
 And goes through 3 small rapids.
 Then the boat comes toward a waterfall.
 Then the boat makes one last right turn and catches onto the conveyor belt lift hill and enters the station.